Filpill/blog-web/content/projects/2022-09-16-tableau-client-server.md

 I've been in the process of developing numerous Tableau dashboards across different areas of the airline business to share safety data across the organisation.

-However, there is no easy way to download all the various charts from dashboard views you have produced to recycle for the purpose of a powerpoint presentation.
+However, there is no easy way to download all the various charts from dashboard views you have produced to recycle for the purpose of a PowerPoint presentation.

-Ideally we want to avoid duplicating the data analytics process in other systems such as Python as we don't want to incur uncessary work to present the same information.
+Ideally we want to avoid duplicating the data analytics process in other systems such as Python as we don't want to incur unnecessary work to present the same information.

-The Tableau Client Server API helps solve this issue by enabling us to programatically extract dashboard images in an effcient manner.
+The Tableau Client Server API helps solve this issue by enabling us to programmatically extract dashboard images in an efficient manner.

 ## Process Overview